 Grill Smoked Trout, a fancy appetizer from the kettle grill in your own backyard.

 - 1 fist-sized wood chunk or 1 cup wood chips (oak and hickory are my favorite wood flavors)

 - 1 quart water

-- 2 tablespoons table salt (1/4 cup kosher salt)
+- 2 tablespoons table salt (4 tablespoons diamond crystal kosher salt)